flaxsearch/london-hackday-2016/README.md

 *Erica leading a team to try installing Solr from scratch and note down problems & issues with the examples and guidance* Erica and Ife gave a great talk on their experience with Solr at a previous Meetup: http://rockthecode.io/tech-events/leveraging-solr-for-website-searches-and-more/
-Here's what they came up with https://github.com/missBerg/solr-resources
+Here's what they came up with https://github.com/missBerg/solr-resources Alexandre Rafalovitch has also been working on minimal configs: https://github.com/arafalov/simplest-solr-config and also has a great resource on starting with Solr: http://www.solr-start.com/

 4. Different replicas giving different result positions
 ------------------------------------------------------------